cascadiajs/2013.cascadiajs.com/d3_for_everything-natevw.md

 Nate is a freelance product developer and open/unhosted data addict, most recently busy combining RESTful sensor networks and smartwatches with suburban agriculture.
-His world headquarters are on the Eastern Washington steppe, within a federally-sponsored pavement/McMansion oasis: this offers him and his family the joy of being weird without the hassle of living abnormally.
+His world headquarters are on the Eastern Washington steppe within a federally-sponsored pavement/McMansion oasis: this offers him and his family the joy of being weird, without the hassle of living abnormally.